neicnordic/sensitive-data-archive/sda-validator/orchestrator/README.md

 #### Job worker

-The main responsibly of a job worker is to invocate the 3rd Party Validators(Apptainer) with the required inputs and to read the result and store it in the [file_validation_job table](#postgres) postgres database.
+The main responsibly of a job worker is to invoke the 3rd Party Validators(Apptainer) with the required inputs and to read the result and store it in the [file_validation_job table](#postgres) postgres database.

 After each job is completed it checks if all jobs in a validation are finished and cleans up the files from the file